Why Your Puppy Bites (And Why “No” Doesn’t Work)

 You can't stop a puppy biting.
 You can teach them to bite softly.
 This is bite inhibition - the most important thing puppies learn in the litter before you take them home.

 When puppies play with each other, they bite hard, someone yelps, the play stops.
-They learn: bite too hard, fun ends.
+They learn that if they bite too hard, fun ends.
 Over hundreds of repetitions, they learn to modulate pressure.
 By 8 weeks, they've learned not to bite their siblings hard.
 They haven't learned not to bite you hard yet - that's your job.

 How to teach it: